Skip to main content

 3

-Encrypt the claims using your shared secret: alg: dir, enc: A256GCM, with the protected header kid set to your Key ID.
+Sign the claims with your shared secret using HS256, with the protected header kid set to your Key ID.
+(Or, for the sensitive-query-param case, encrypt as a JWE.)

 4